|

 Save Time with an FAQ Section

-Save yourself time by writing up an FAQ on how to open and use different file types.
+Write an FAQ on how to open and use different file types to save yourself time.
 If you have a website, host it there.
 You can also add it to the listing itself.

 Save the file in a Word doc to copy and paste into any messages you receive.

-Offer instructions on how to open a zip file because there are people who don’t know how to unzip files.
+Provide instructions on how to open a zip file because some people don’t know how to unzip files.

 Refunds on Digital Products

-I have it stated in my shop policies that I don’t offer refunds on digital products, but every now and then someone will ask.
+My shop policies state that I don’t offer refunds on digital products, but occasionally, someone will ask.

 It’s usually because they can’t figure out how to unzip a file or open it.
-If they’ve gone to the trouble of asking for a refund for a $3 item, they are definitely the kind of person who will leave a bad review.
+If they’ve gone into the trouble of asking for a refund for a $3 item, they are the kind of person who will leave a bad review.

 So I always refund it anyway.
 It’s not worth a bad review.